iOS 19 — all the biggest rumors so far

 We have some idea of what this might look like thanks to Front Page Tech's John Prosser, who showed off a potential redesign of the iPhone's Camera app.
 In this redesign, the app features translucent menus for camera controls to leave more room for the view finder.
 You'd toggle between camera and video options, with each one bringing up different settings for things like aspect ratio, styles, exposure and so forth.

-Whether the changes described there happen to the Camera app or other parts of the iOS, it's clear Apple is planning a pretty significant overhaul.
-Gurman says iOS 19 will mark the most significant revamp to the iPhone's software since iOS 7's debut a dozen years ago.
+Instead, Gurman has been predicting a pretty significant overhaul for IOS 19 — potentially the most significant revamp to the iPhone's software since iOS 7's debut a dozen years ago.

 At this stage, it's unclear what that might mean for apps, whether it's new additions to the iPhone or new features for existing apps as part of the iOS 19 update.
 A report from last year claimed that Apple was postponing many iOS 19 features until later on.